-When you take a step back, it’s easy to see how all those little payroll responsibilities can lead to errors: Employer payroll taxes have to be filed on time, deduction levels shift as the year goes on, and ongoing changes to state, federal, and local regulations can make it feel like the ground is moving under your feet (even when you’re not in earthquakey California).
+When you take a step back, it’s easy to see how all those little payroll responsibilities can lead to errors: Employer payroll taxes have to be filed on time, deduction levels shift as the year goes on, and there are ongoing changes to federal, state, and local tax laws that need to be tracked and implemented.
+The sheer number of associated to-dos for tax filing and making sure everyone gets paid accurately and on time can make your head spin when you don’t have a full-service payroll solution to take care of everything.
+A good payroll service provider can do a lot to help your business get it right.

 How much do payroll services cost?

 For a lot of small businesses, the first question that likely springs to mind is: How much does payroll cost?
 Because there are different pricing structures, it’s not always easy to compare apples to apples.
 Most payroll companies charge a flat monthly fee, plus an additional fee for each employee.
-Typically these fees start at around $5 to $10 per employee per month.
+Typically these fees start at around $5 to $10 per employee per month, but there can be some extra costs too.

 Some payroll companies charge fees for things like: